clescot/kafka-connect-http/docs/install.md

    - you're done !

 - the `uberjar` way
-  - copy the `uberjar` published in the `/usr/local/share/kafka/plugins` directory, in your Dockerfile, from the [confluentinc/cp-kafka-connect Docker image](https://hub.docker.com/r/confluentinc/cp-kafka-connect).
+  - copy the `uberjar` into one of directories referenced in the `plugin.path` in your Dockerfile (we suggest to use the [confluentinc/cp-kafka-connect Docker image](https://hub.docker.com/r/confluentinc/cp-kafka-connect).

+      `plugin.path` is the comma-separated list of paths to directories that contain Kafka Connect plugins).

+       By default,  `plugin.path` is set to `/usr/local/share/kafka/plugins`
   - the main difficulty is to find the right place to put the jar, depending on your kafka-connect image. the `confluentHub archive` way permits to avoid this issue

 # check the connector installation